GLOBAL MARKETS-World stocks take fresh dip as COVID infection rate weighs

 In response, analysts expect an expansion and extension of the ECB's Pandemic Emergency Purchase Programme, a lower deposit facility rate, and even more generous lending terms for banks in December.

-The dollar index, meanwhile, held steady, bolstered by a solid session on Wall Street overnight after strong quarterly reports from some of the leading tech giants and data showing the U.S. economy grew at a record annualised pace of 33.1% in the third quarter.
+The dollar index, meanwhile, held steady, bolstered by a solid session on Wall Street overnight after some strong tech sector earnings and data showing the U.S. economy grew at a record annualised pace of 33.1% in the third quarter.

-"Even with the rebound, U.S. output remains 3.5% below its pre-COVID levels.
-The path towards recovery is much less clear from here, especially as the number of virus cases grows and there are near-term impediments to a fiscal deal," wrote ANZ analysts in a note.

-Brent crude was also flat in early Europe deals while U.S. crude was up 0.2% at $36.27.
+(Additional reporting by Marc Jones and Olga Cotaga in London; Editing by William Maclean)